-3. Get real-world experience
+3. How to become a big data engineer: Get real-world experience

 Even with a qualification, the truth is that data engineering isn’t really a ‘first job out of college’ kind of role.
 As data engineering solidifies into a specialist discipline, this is gradually starting to change.
 But for the time being, you’ll still need some relevant real-world experience.

 Most entry-level data engineering jobs call for experience, but what they mean by ‘experience’ is often pretty broad, which is a good thing.
 It could be that you’ve worked in a previous role with data (perhaps as an analyst or in data science), in software development, or as an intern in a related field.
 Keep your options open.
 Even creating a portfolio of sample projects is a great start.

 4. How to become a big data engineer: Get to know your databases